coinstr/coinstr.io/content/_index.md

 I enjoy using [Damus](https://damus.io) on iOS, and I've been building Coinstr with [open source rust libraries](https://github.com/rust-nostr/nostr).

-# 🪙 What is coinstr?
+# 🪙 What is Coinstr?
 Coinstr is a multisignature Bitcoin wallet that allows users to configure complex spending policies, like [Bitcoin smart contracts](https://river.com/learn/what-are-bitcoin-smart-contracts/).
 When a spending proposal is made, Coinstr uses the nostr protocol to orchestrate signature requests and approvals.

 # 💸 Spending Policies